 1875: This evening when the Hebrew Charity Fair comes to a close in New York City, all unsold items will be sold at auction to the highest bidder.

 1876: It was reported today that New York Governor Samuel Tilden, New York City Mayor William Wickham and Mayor-elect Smith Ely, Jr. had attended the Hebrew Charity Ball at the Academy of Music.
 The ball, which raised funds for Jewish and non-Jewish charities, was sponsored by the Purim Association and marked the start of the fashionable ball season in New York.
 The Purim Association is one of the oldest of such Jewish organizations in the city.
-The society used to sponsor a annual masquerade ball but has not done so since 1871 do to the enactment of the Masquerade law which made it impossible to sponsor such events.
+The society used to sponsor a annual masquerade ball but has not done so since 1871 due to the enactment of the Masquerade law which made it impossible to sponsor such events.

 1878: Per the request of the deceased, Reverend A. J. Lyman, pastor of the South Congregational Church officiated at the funeral of the late Randolph Herr who had taken his own life.
 Reverend Lyman chose passages from the Old Testament for the service.
-Mr. Herr’s brother tired to stop the funeral proclaiming that his brother was Jewish and he should be buried as Jew.
+Mr. Herr’s brother tried to stop the funeral proclaiming that his brother was Jewish and he should be buried as Jew.
 The widow and the former partner of the deceased assured the brother that Lyman was there because this was a request of the late Mr. Herr.
 After the ceremony, Mr. Herr was buried in Greenwood Cemetery.
 No reason was given for this apparently odd request.

 1878: The Board of Directors of New York’s Mount Sinai Hospital held a lengthy meeting today during which they agreed to reject the five hundred dollar donation offered by Mrs. Stewart through Judge Hilton.
 There was no question that the board would reject the donation.
 The only matter up for discussion was how strongly to word the letter of rejection.
 The Directors will make up the shortfall resulting from the rejection of the donation.
 Rejection was a matter of pride since a large segment of the Jewish community had expressed their opposition to accepting money from the man who banned them from being guests at his fashionable hotel in Saratoga Springs.
 If the board had accepted the money, several of the donors who contribute to the institutions annual budget of ten thousand dollars would no longer support the hospital.